-Rough Drafts: Paragraph and essay drafts must be submitted within the set timeframe in order to receive detailed peer and instructor feedback.
+Incremental Assignments and Rough Drafts: Assignments must be submitted within the set timeframe in order to receive detailed peer, tutor, and instructor feedback.
 Drafts submitted outside of the timeframe are subject to a deduction of 10 points for every day the draft is late for up to 3 days.
-If a draft is later than 3 days, it WILL NOT BE ACCEPTED.
-Students submitting drafts late may have to meet with the instructor during office hours to receive detailed feedback.
+If a draft is later than 3 days, it WILL NOT BE ACCEPTED FOR A GRADE.
+Students who submit drafts outside of the late period must meet with the instructor during office hours to receive feedback and move forward in the essay process.
+Students who do not submit these assignments 7 days from the original due date will not be allowed to move forward.

-Final Drafts: The MLA final is subject to a deduction of 10 points for every day the draft is late for up to 3 days; after 3 days, it WILL NOT BE ACCEPTED.
+Final Drafts: Students CANNOT submit a final essay without having submitted all incremental assignments within the allotted time (see above).
+The MLA final is subject to a deduction of 10 points for every day the draft is late for up to 3 days; after 3 days, it WILL NOT BE ACCEPTED.
 The APA Final MUST BE SUBMITTED ON TIME.
-NO LATE SUBMISSION ACCEPTED.
+NO LATE SUBMISSIONS ACCEPTED.